MinstrelsyXia/AI2605-Algorithms/README.md

 - Also recommended is UC Berkeley's course [CS170 : Efficient Algorithms and Intractable Problems](https://cs170.org/), whose lecture videos can be found on [bilibili](https://www.bilibili.com/video/BV1BU4y1b7RK/?spm_id_from=333.337.search-card.all.click&vd_source=d30ce9ed1dd8c1f3914862b4ab5672ec)

 As the writer's proficiency in both English and Algorithms is limited, any questions or discussions are strongly welcomed.

+to-do:
+- [x] lecture notes and latex files for chapter1 and 2
+- [ ] FFT in chapter 3